spacelift-io/user-documentation/docs/vendors/terragrunt/getting-started.md

 !!! warning
     Terragrunt support is currently in **beta** and has some important limitations to take into consideration.
 Please see our documentation [here](limitations.md) for more information.

-This documentation will be using an example repository Spacelift provides [here](https://github.com/spacelift-io-examples/terragrunt-examples).
+This documentation will be using an example repository Spacelift provides [here](https://github.com/spacelift-io-examples/terragrunt-examples){: rel="nofollow"}.
 This repository contains 2 different examples, but for getting started we will be using the single-stack example.

 ## Creating a new stack